brucemack/microlink/docs/el_supplement.md

 Notes like these may make it possible for others to start tinkering around in EchoLink space.
 If you do so, **please proceed with caution.** We all love EchoLink but none of us pay when we use it, so I can only assume that there are many volunteer hours going on behind the scenes.
 The last thing anyone needs is an accidental denial-of-service incident on the EL network.
+I would strongly encourage anyone attempting to implement their own EchoLink hardware/software to reach out to the EchoLink team first to discuss your idea.

 If you have any questions/corrections/concerns on this document please contact me directly (good in QRZ).
 Don't bother the real